khloodelhossiny/Home_Automation_BY_FreeRTOS/README.md

-# Home Automation BY RTOS
+# Home Automation BY FreeRTOS
                        The Home Automation monitoring the home climate and illumination

 # Video: